 Seavey’s second label Caravina was added to their wine portfolio with the 1999 vintage.
 Age has been nice to the 2008 Seavy Caravina Cabernet Sauvignon – it shows bright and lively fruit aromatics including blackberry and blueberry.
 Seductive flavors.
 Texture like velvet – superbly balanced with silky tannins that linger delicately anchored by persistent flavor.
 Interesting to note the 2013 vintage is nothing like the 2008 vintage at the time of our tasting.
 The 2008 vintage features dark fruit and dark aromas which are savory and slightly smoky.
 Meaty tannins persist and are noticeably more muscular then the older 2008 vintage.

 The 2012 Seavey Cabernet Sauvignon is made with fruit from the oldest vines on the property (30+ years old).
 Shows both a mix of lively fruit and a balance of barrel influence.
 Somewhat floral.
 Very rich mid palate – layered featuring mostly darker fruit flavors.
 Good texture on the finish with long lasting somewhat chewy tannins.
 Lots of life!

 Visitors (by appointment) can choose from one of two tasting experiences; the Vintage Tasting & Tour which includes their current releases plus a library wine and the Library Tasting & Tour featuring six library wines (some dating back into the 1990s – which is certainly rare to be able to taste wines 20+ years old at any tasting offered by a winery in the Napa Valley).

 Seavey Wines (mostly their Caravina) are selectively distributed domestically including in Texas.
-They also have some International distribution in Switzerland.
+They also have some international distribution in Switzerland.
+Total production is around 3,500 cases per year.
 For more information and or to join their wine club, visit: www.seaveyvineyard.com